vajay8679/Ineuron/Hadoop-Pyspark-Movie_analytcis-Project/README.md

 Storage:
 Finally we can store the data as table in hive meatstore if required we can also create real time dashboards by using some dashboarding tools.

-To run this project :
-First we have to keep our files in the hdfs using the command hdfs dfs -put users.csv / hdfs dfs -put movies.csv / hdfs dfs -put ratings.csv /

-After the files are placed in the hdfs we can run the script python main.py
+Setup
+To run this project, install it locally: first copy all files from local to HDFS location

+$ hdfs dfs -put users.csv /
+$ hdfs dfs -put movies.csv /
+$ hdfs dfs -put ratings.csv /
+Then on the Spark shell run the below command from CLI

+$ Python main.py
+or
+$ spark-submit main.py